-The reference case forecasts for retail switching sales, customers, and demand in MidAmerican Illinois service territory were not changed in the scenarios.
-Figure 3-21 shows the forecasted MidAmerican Illinois supply obligation in each case.
+The Base Case forecasts for retail switching sales, customers, and demand in MidAmerican Illinois service territory were not changed in the scenarios.
+Figure 3-19 shows MidAmerican's supply obligation in each case.
+As noted above, all three cases assume the Base Case assumptions for weather and switching, with the difference between the Base, High, and Low cases being attributable to macroeconomics i.e. economic and demographic variables.